webdev498/shi-exam-app/README.md

  * please see [How to include or create custom type definitions](https://github.com/AngularClass/angular2-webpack-starter/wiki/How-to-include-or-create-custom-type-definitions) and [custom-typings.d.ts](https://github.com/AngularClass/angular2-webpack-starter/blob/master/src/custom-typings.d.ts)
 * How do I async load a component?
  * see wiki [How-do-I-async-load-a-component-with-AsyncRoute](https://github.com/AngularClass/angular2-webpack-starter/wiki/How-do-I-async-load-a-component-with-AsyncRoute)

+# Building
+This project ships with an executable shell script that is designed to build the production packages for this application.
+This script is typically consumed by CI automation, but it may be used directly by typing `./bin/build-production` from this project's root directory.

 # Support, Questions, or Feedback
 > Contact us anytime for anything about this repo or Angular 2